 In 2010, the AMBA 4 specifications were introduced, starting with AMBA 4 AXI4 and then AMBA 4 AXI Coherency Extensions (ACE) in 2011.

 ACE extends AXI with additional signaling introducing system-wide coherency.
 This system-wide coherency allows multiple processors to share memory and enables technology like big.LITTLE processing.
 At the same time, the ACE-Lite protocol enables one-way coherency.
 One-way coherency enables a network interface to read from the caches of a fully coherent ACE processor.

-The AXI4-Stream protocol is designed for unidirectional data transfers from requester to completer with reduced signal routing, which is ideal for implementation in FPGAs.
+The AXI4-Stream protocol is designed for unidirectional data transfers from master to slave with reduced signal routing, which is ideal for implementation in FPGAs.

 In 2014, the AMBA 5 Coherent Hub Interface (CHI) specification was introduced, with a redesigned high-speed transport layer and features designed to reduce congestion.
 There have been several editions of the CHI protocol, and each new version adds new features.

 In 2016, the AHB-Lite protocol was updated to AHB5, to complement the Armv8-M architecture, and extend the TrustZone security foundation from the processor to the system.